Kelham Island Museum is now open! We have missed you!

 - We have increased our cleaning and sanitising schedule of these areas.

 - Some areas will not be accessible as we can’t safely maintain social distancing in these spaces.
-The Transport Galleries and Power House will remain closed for now and will reopen as soon as we can.

 - We have temporarily removed some of our interactive hands-on exhibits.

 - The Melting Shop soft play area will remain closed for now.

 - We are unable to run the River Don Engine for now.

 Island Café+Bar and Millowners Arms